atxmemo/atxmemo.github.io/_posts/2016-01-12-Banff-And-The-Canadian-Rockies.markdown

 <p>I met a dude there named Kim and we talked for a long time.
 He was from Calgary so he knew a lot about the area and I took that to my advantage and quizzed him for a while asking about all sorts of things about Banff.<p>

-<p>I then headed down to downtown Banff and explored all the little shops they have.
+<p>After my skin started to turn really wrinkly because of the warm water I left the hot springs and went to downtown Banff and explored all the little shops they have.
 I then found a nice coffee shop, where I am writing these very words now.
 Tomorrow morning I will take a plane back to home.<p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/banff/banff-11.jpg" style=" position: relative; left: 47px;">
 </a>
 <span class="caption text-muted">Downtown Banff, Alberta Canada</span>

 <p> So that is it, the end of my first travel experience.
+This trip was really special to me, I had never experienced such beautiful natural scenery.
 More than anything I wanted to prove to myself that I could do it, that I could travel, learn, experience and explore.
-I did.
-Next up is the Grand Canyon and Antelope Canyon in Arizona.<p>
+I did it :) Next up on my list is the Grand Canyon and Antelope Canyon in Arizona.<p>